farolfo/raml-server/README.md

 ###Usage

-Start a RAML server based on a RAML spec
+Start a server based on a RAML spec

 ```
 $ raml-server exampleApi.raml